Scenes of

 Facebook Messenger

-I will personally deal with your payment and delivery.Every Print is an OriginalThough my artwork is digitally painted on iPad Pro, it isn’t complete, in my view, until it’s printed and framed.
+I will personally deal with your payment and delivery.Every Print is an OriginalThough my artwork is digitally painted on iPad Pro, it isn’t complete, in my view, until it’s printed .

 Each print is a unique numbered and signed original.